Tower block: Oceania

-The ideal of Streets in the Sky often did not work in practice.
-Unlike an actual city street, these walkways were not thoroughfares and often came to a dead end multiple storeys above the ground.
-They lacked a regular flow of passers-by that could act as a deterrent to crime and disorder.
-This was the concept of "eyes on the street" described by Jane Jacobs in her book The Death and Life of Great American Cities.
-Furthermore, the walkways and especially the stairwells could not be seen by anyone elsewhere.
-The Unité d'Habitation in Marseille provides a more successful example of the concept, with the fifth floor walkway including a shop and café.

 Deck access

 Deck access is a type of flat that is accessed from a walkway that is open to the elements, as opposed to flats that are accessed from fully enclosed internal corridors.
-Deck access blocks of flats are usually fairly low-rise structures.
+Deck-access blocks of flats are usually fairly low-rise structures.
 The decks can vary from simple walkways, which may be covered or uncovered, to decks wide enough for small vehicles.
-The best known example of deck-access flats in the UK is Park Hill, Sheffield, where the decks are wide enough to allow electric vehicles; however, the design is inspired by French Modernist architect Le Corbusier, particularly his Unite D'Habitation in Marseilles.
+The best-known example of deck-access flats in the UK is Park Hill, Sheffield, where the decks are wide enough to allow electric vehicles; however, the design is inspired by French Modernist architect Le Corbusier, particularly his Unité d'habitation in Marseille.

 Green tower blocks

 Green tower blocks have some scheme of living plants or green roofs or solar panels on their roofs or incorporate other environmentally friendly design features.